robinsonb5/EightThirtyTwo/README.md

 Valid options are
 * -o outputfile - specify the output file name.
 If none is specified, the linked program will be written to "a.out".
-* -b number - specify base address
+* -b number - specify base address.
 * -s symbol=number - define symbol (such as stack size).
 Symbols defined this way are equivalent to (and will override) symbols defined with the .constant directive.
-* -d - enable debug messages
+* -d - enable debug messages.
+* -m mapfile - write a mapfile showing the addresses assigned to global symbols.